last authored:

 Phytotherapies such as saw palmetto berry extract are considered safe, but require more studies before being recommended as standard therapy.

-Absolute indications include failed medical therapy, intractable urinary retention, and renal insufficiency.
-Relative indications include
+Absolute indications include intractable urinary retention and renal failure.

-Complications include impotence, incontinence, ejaculatory difficulties, and decreased libido.
+Complications of TURP include impotence, incontinence, ejaculatory difficulties, and decreased libido.

 Other surgical approaches include TUIP (transurethral incision of the prostate), others.